JarateKing/polymorph-lib/README.md

 # Polymorph-lib

-This is a header-only library that provides various functionality for randomization on compile-time, in a convenient to use manner that is easy to integrate without any external dependencies.
+This is a header-only library that provides various functionality for randomization on compile-time, in a convenient to use manner that is easy to integrate without any external dependencies or runtime cost.

-This is *not* a polymorphic code engine, but it takes inspiration from the concept of polymorphic code.
+This is *not* a polymorphic code engine, since it doesn't change the code signature every time it runs, but it takes inspiration from the concept of polymorphic code.
 You can, however, simulate a polymorphic code engine by recompiling your program each time you would like to run it.

 ## Use-cases